SciFracX/FractionalDiffEq.jl/docs/src/comparison.md

 # Comparison with other toolboxes

-There are also some toolboxes can be used for fractional differential equations, here, we make a survey of all these toolboxes and have a more intuitive perspective.
+There are also some toolboxes that can be used for fractional differential equations, here we make a survey of all these toolboxes and have a more intuitive perspective.

 ## Matlab

 ### FOTF toolbox

 FOTF toolbox is a Matlab toolbox developed by Prof Dingyu Xue, with fractional calculus, fractional differential equations and fractional order systems integrated together.
-To be honest, FOTF has a great impact on FractionalDiffEq.jl, all of the algorithm in FOTF toolbox is all supported in FractionalDiffEq.jl
+To be honest, FOTF has a great impact on FractionalDiffEq.jl, all of the algorithms in FOTF toolbox is all supported in FractionalDiffEq.jl

 #### corresponding APIs: